University of New Mexico requires at least 120 semester hours to complete a bachelor's degree.

-University of New Mexico does accept transfer credits.
+There is no accelarated degree program at University of New Mexico, but students who wish to save money or graduate early can look into transferring in credits.
+University of New Mexico accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of New Mexico has a summer session, so students can earn credits during the summer.

 University of New Mexico offers an orientation program before the start of fall classes to prepare new students for college life.

 |New Student Orientation||√|

 Reminder: University of New Mexico may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 University of New Mexico has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.